 Re-signing an Android App

 These instructions are specific to re-signing an APK file.
-As of August 2021, Google requires that new apps are uploaded as an Android App Bundle (AAB).
-AAB files do not need to be re-signed.
+Google Play requires that all new apps and all updates to pre-existing apps be uploaded as an Android App Bundle (AAB); AAB files do not need to be re-signed.
+APK re-signing is generally only needed for distribution outside of Google Play (e.g. private stores or MDM solutions).

 Requirements